Settlement in the UK

 It is not the same as naturalisation as a British citizen and may, in specific circumstances, be ceased or invalidated.
 For example: if a fraudulent application is uncovered, or if the person resides outside of the UK for more than two years, or because of a criminal conviction that results in a Deportation Order coming into force.

-Under the Immigration Rules, if you have spent who have spent five years in the UK under a qualifying UK Immigration Status, then you may apply for ILR and, if successful, no longer need to apply for further permission.
+Under the Immigration Rules, if you have spent five years in the UK under a qualifying UK Immigration Status, then you may apply for Indefinite Leave to Remain and, if successful, you will be allowed to live permanently in the United Kingdom.

-How do I know if I am in a qualifying status for ILR?
+How do I know if I am in a qualifying status for Settlement?

-To consider the ILR qualification you must either be under a Points-Based System (PBS) status that has not been suspended; or be under a family dependant status which leads to the qualifying status of ILR.
-You must consider the application under the requirements for the type of leave which is being requested.
+To consider the Indefinite Leave to Remain qualification, you must either be under a Points-Based System (PBS) status that has not been suspended; or be under a family dependant status which leads to the qualifying status of settlement.

 The categories below were closed when the PBS was introduced (or have closed since) and the table below gives the nearest comparable route under PBS.